-This feature is part one of two-part delve into the career of Eric Cantona.
+This feature is part one of a two-part delve into the career of Eric Cantona.
 Part two focuses on his English odyssey.

 Like a raging bull who had just seen flashes of red, he charged over the advertising board and embedded his studs into the chest of Crystal Palace fan Matthew Simmons.
 It was the defining footballing image from the Premier League in the 1990s.
 An unspeakable incident that prompted endless media coverage, psychological analyses and protests from impassioned fans committed to bringing down a man they viewed as both a criminal and a dangerous mind.